Granada-Publications/granada-publications-style/index.md

 # General

+## Punctuation

+If both a question mark and exclamation mark are to be used, the question mark will come first. e.g. What?!

 ## Language

 All publications should use American English unless if the source is in another variant.
 Consistency of the variant is compulsory.